-It is currently difficult for many organisations to recruit and retain skilled programme managers in order to ensure continuous and consistent effective management of humanitarian and development programmes.
-Both humanitarian and development organisations and individuals expressed the need for a training programme that enables potential and current managers to develop their technical, analytical and personal skills.
+Many Aid organisations face the challenge of recruiting and retaining skilled managers in order to ensure continuous, consistent and effective management of their programmes.
+This training programme has been developed to answer both organisation and individual needs: to empower potential and current humanitarian managers to develop their technical, analytical and personal skills.

 |Modules||Bioforce / ESC Grenoble||Hours||ECTS|

 |ManagingProgrammes and Projects||Institut Bioforce||93||8|

 |Training ofTrainers||Institut Bioforce||35||3|

 |Closing session||Institut Bioforce||3||0|

 |Applied research Project||InstitutBioforce/GEM (présentiel à distance)||42||30|